openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 Taking it a step further, we can put individual secrets on each machine that each other machine needs to know.
-If this secret is a password, we now have multiple passwords that each identify the connection between each machine.
-Having more secrets is slightly "better," but not great.
+If this secret is a password, we now have multiple passwords on each machine.
+Having more secrets is a slight improvement.
+This solution requires the management of those passwords and a single compromised machine will affect multiple passwords.
-This solution requires the management of all those passwords.
-A compromised machine now means that every password on that machine is compromised, which hopefully is a subset of the password, so the impact is somewhat limited.
-However, this is still a mess to manage.

 The correct answer to this problem is public-key cryptography.
 This type of encryption allows multiple secrets to exist, and those secrets